Murder of Holly Bobo: Shayne Austin

-Jeff and Mark Pearcy
+Jeffrey and Mark Pearcy

 In July 2014, Jeffrey Pearcy and his brother Mark Pearcy were arrested and charged with accessory after the fact and tampering with evidence.
-They were arrested on the basis of allegations made by Jeff's former roommate Sandra King, who alleged that in May 2014, Jeff showed her part of a video showing Adams assaulting Bobo, who was tied up and crying.
-She told police that she watched only a small clip and did not see the sexual assault.
-Police arranged for King to make a recorded call to Jeff where she told him over the phone "That video of Holly, if it had been you, I would have watched it," to which he replied, "I know."
+They were arrested on the basis of allegations made by Jeffrey's former roommate, Sandra King.
+She claimed that in May 2014, Jeffrey showed her part of a video in which Adams assaulted Bobo, who was tied up and crying.
+King told police that she watched only a small clip and did not see the sexual assault.
+Police arranged for her to make a recorded call to Jeffrey, in which she told him, "That video of Holly, if it had been you, I would have watched it."
+She said that he replied, "I know."
 King alleges that Pearcy's brother Mark shot the video.

-Both brothers deny that a video existed and Jeff Pearcy denies knowing the other men who have been arrested for the crime.
-Jeff claims that he was unable to hear Sandra during the phone conversation and that his ex-wife's name is also Holly.
-Police have analyzed over 20 phones but have not found any video.
-Charges against both men were subsequently dropped and the narrative described at Zach Adams's trial did not include any mention of involvement by the Pearcy brothers.
+Both brothers deny that a video existed, and Jeffrey denies knowing the other men who were arrested for the crime.
+He claims that he was unable to hear Sandra during the phone conversation and that his ex-wife's name is also Holly.
+Police have analyzed over 20 phones, but have not found any video.
+Charges against both men were subsequently dropped, and the narrative described at Zach Adams's trial did not include any mention of involvement by the Pearcy brothers.

 Trial of Zach Adams

 In September 2017, Zach Adams was the first to go on trial.
 The prosecution's case was largely circumstantial, as there was no DNA or other forensic evidence tying him to the murder.
 Jason Autry, the state's key witness, testified to a series of events that was drastically different from those in Dylan Adams' confession.
-Autry testified that he was not involved in the abduction himself, but that he went to Austin's home to buy drugs, where he saw Austin and the Adams brothers disposing of evidence from the crime.
-Autry said that Zach Adams had a body in the back of his truck wrapped up in a multi-colored blanket and that Austin was disposing of evidence in a burn barrel.
+Autry testified that he was not involved in the abduction himself but that he went to Austin's home to buy drugs, where he saw Austin and the Adams brothers disposing of evidence from the crime.
+Autry said that in the back of his truck, Zach Adams had a body that was wrapped in a multi-colored blanket and that Austin was disposing of evidence in a burn barrel.

 Autry claimed that he agreed to help Zach Adams dispose of the body.
 They drove to a spot along the Tennessee River underneath the Interstate 40 bridge with plans to "gut" the body so that it would not float in the water.
 After unloading the body from the bed of the truck, they realized that Bobo was still alive, so Adams shot her in the back of the head.
 Fearing that the noise of the gunshot might have attracted attention, Adams and Autry loaded the body back into the truck, and Adams dropped Autry off.
 Autry testified that Adams later said that he had dumped the body near a place called Kelly Ridge.
 (Bobo's remains were found in a different location and it is unclear how the body ended up where it was ultimately found.)